Frank Baker (Boston politician): Committee assignments

+First term (2012–13)

 Baker was first elected to the Boston City Council representing District 3 in 2011.
 Incumbent District 3 Council Maureen Feeney declined to run for reelection, and a large field of candidates ran to replace her.
 Baker faced John O'Toole in the general election, with Baker running out of the northern part of the district in Savin Hill, and O'Toole drawing his support from the southern part of the district in Adams Village and Neponset.
 The race was widely seen at the time as a contest between then-Mayor Thomas Menino and State Representative and Boston Building Trades' chief Marty Walsh, with Menino backing O'Toole, and Walsh backing Baker.
 Baker won, receiving 5,262 votes to O'Toole's 4,120.

-Baker is the chair of the Jobs, Wages, and Workforce Development Committee and the Special Committee on Charter Reform.
-He is vice chair of the Planning, Development and Transportation Committee as well as a member of the committees on Census and Redistricting, City, Neighborhood Services and Veterans Affairs, Government Operations, Homelessness, Mental Health and Recovery, Housing and Community Development, and Ways and Means.
-Baker is affiliated with the Democratic Party.
+In December 2012, Connolly was one of four councilors voted against an ordinance which created a requirement that residential rental unites be inspected every five years, with the owners of "problem properties" receiving $300 fines if added to a "chronic offender registry".
+Over Baker's vote against it, the ordinance passed 12–4, and signed into law by Mayor Thomas Menino.

+After Michelle Wu became mayor of Boston in late 2021, Baker frequently voted against her initiatives.
+During Wu's early mayoralty: Baker, Michael F. Flaherty, Ed Flynn, and Erin Murphy formed the council's de facto conservative/moderate bloc.

+Second term (2014–15)

+Baker was re-elected to a second term in 2013.

+Third term (2016–17)

+Baker was re-elected to a third term in 2015.